thesugarbowl/waitlist-demo/README.md

-# waitlist-demo
+# Sugarbowl Waitlist
-Web app that manages the restaurant Sugarbowl's waitlist.
-This repo is used for demos to staff.
+Web app to manage the restaurant Sugarbowl's waitlist.
+This repo is used for demonstrations to staff and to let them experiment with the app.